What is MAVA?

 Our coaches need to offer a preferred schedule according to their availability on week-ends.
 Some coaches may require only Saturdays or only Sundays.
-MAVA also asks the coaches to avoid Spring Break and three day holiday week-ends UNLESS their team agrees to attend two day tournaments.
+MAVA also asks the coaches to avoid Spring Break and three day holiday week-ends UNLESS their team agrees to attend two - day tournaments lPresident's Day.
 The coaches also want to look at the caliber of their team and choose appropriate tournaments if possible, which is difficult to do before practices begin.
 Practices begin in early Dec.
 We are not allowed to practice Winter Break, which makes it difficult to ask our teams to begin tournaments any earlier than mid-Jan.
-The number of tournaments attended is based on how many tournaments are available and the cost per player MAVA requires.
+The number of tournaments attended is based on how many are available and the cost per player MAVA requires.
 Many families have expressed the length of a tournament day as a deterrent for more tournament days in a season.
-The Team Director works with the North Country schedule for available area tournaments at the correct age level to secure a spot.
+The Club Director works with the offerings available to schedule.
 MAVA does not have any control over when or where the tournaments are and how many teams can join.
 All of this process takes time and effort and MAVA will do our best to expedite this process for more options.

 What determines the length of our season?

-Again, this is a balancing act of coach’s availability and JO tournament availability.
+Again, this is a balancing act of gym space available and JO tournament availability.
 Larger JO Clubs have a season that actually goes through June.
-MAVA tries to work within the winter season as many of our players move on to another sport in April and gym space is almost unavailable after Spring Break.
-We also recognize that we have limited hours for practice duriing the week and consequently, we will not be one of the more competitive clubs in the area.
+MAVA tries to work within the winter season as many of our players move on to another sport in April.
+We also recognize that we have limited hours for practice and consequently, will not be one of the more competitive clubs in the area.

 How do coaches choose their rosters, line-ups and substitutions?